SumoLogic/sumologic-documentation/docs/integrations/web-servers/heroku.md

 The metric logs will start flowing into the Sumo Logic endpoint attached to your app.
 The load and memory usage metrics are surfaced as system logs in the Logplex log stream.
 Metrics are emitted for each running dyno, at an approximate frequency of once every 20 seconds.

-You can also disable this feature by:
+You can also disable this feature by.
 ```
 $ heroku labs:disable log-runtime-metrics --app example-app
 Disabling log-runtime-metrics for example-app... done